Zeta under the Crnojevići: Aftermath

 After the death of Đurađ Crnojević, Zeta was ruled by his brother Stefan II, an Ottoman vassal.
 This marked the beginning of the end of the Crnojević family as rulers of Zeta.
 Zeta was administratively part of the Sanjak of Scutari from 1499 to 1514.
 During this period, while Brda and North-West of Montenegro were nominally independent, the part of Zeta under Mount Lovćen remained entirely independent.
 By the end of the 15th century, Upper Zeta comprised the nahije of Katun, Rijeka, Crmnica, and Lješ.
 In 1514, the Sanjak of Montenegro was established by order of Sultan Bayezid II; it was a separate sanjak with parts that were previously in the Sanjak of Scutari.
 Ivan Crnojević's son Staniša converted to Islam and became "Skenderbeg" and was chosen as the first sanjakbey and governed the sanjak until 1528.
 Despite Skenderbeg's emphasized cruelty, Ottomans did not have real power in Zeta.
 The real power was in the hands of tribal heads.
 From 1534 onwards, there is no more mention of the Crnojevićs in Zeta.
 They reappeared in history as Čarnojevićs; the most prominent member was Arsenije III Čarnojević (1633–1706).

 Zeta was turned into a theocratic state by the Metropolitans of Zeta in 1516 when the last of the Crnojevićs ceded power to the bishop of Cetinje and retired to live in Venice.
 In Zeta, the position of the Metropolitan (vladika, or prince-bishop) substituted leadership of Zeta, and brought stability.
 The link between church and state elevated it in the eyes of the peasantry, gave it an institutionalized form of succession that prevented its becoming a matter of contest between minor chieftains, and excluded the possibility of compromising alliances with the Ottomans.
-Upper Zeta later became known as "Montenegro" (meaning black mountain) because the mountain realm, though isolated, was visible to Venetian-speaking merchants and seamen operating out of the ports of Cattaro (Kotor) and Ragusa (Dubrovnik) on the Dalmatian coast.
+Upper Zeta later became known as "Montenegro" (meaning black mountain) because the mountain realm, though isolated, was visible to Venetian-speaking merchants and seamen operating out of the ports of Cattaro and Ragusa on the Dalmatian coast.
 Indeed, access to the region was only possible by way of the perilous Steps of Cattaro that twist their way steeply into the dark, forbidding mountains above the town.
-The Ottomans had controlled a part of Zeta since 1498, that was known as the Sanjak of Montenegro, the Republic of Venice controlled Cattaro and the Vladikas of Montenegro controlled the rest.
+The Ottomans had controlled a part of Zeta since 1498, that was known as the Sanjak of Montenegro, the Republic of Venice controlled the Bay of Cattaro and the Vladikas of Montenegro controlled the rest.